This page tells you about the combination of cancer drugs called FCR. There is information about

 - Bruising more easily due to a drop in platelets – you may have nosebleeds, bleeding gums after brushing your teeth, or lots of tiny red spots or bruises on your arms or legs (known as petechia)

 - Feeling or being sick happens in about 4 out of every 10 people (40%) but it is usually well controlled with anti sickness medicines

-- Tiredness (fatigue) affects 2 in 10 people (20%) during and after treatment – most people find their energy levels are back to normal within 6 months to a year
+- Tiredness and weakness (fatigue) affects 2 in 10 people (20%) during and after treatment – most people find their energy levels are back to normal within 6 months to a year

 - Feeling weak occurs in just over 1 in 10 people (10%)

 - Constipation affects just over 1 out of 10 people (10%) – your doctor or nurse may give you laxatives to help prevent this but do tell them if you are constipated for more than 3 days

 - Diarrhoea happens in 1 out of 10 people (10%) – drink plenty of fluids and tell your doctor or nurse if diarrhoea becomes severe or continues for more than 3 days

 - Flu like symptoms, including a cough, headache, and fever and chills occur in 1 in 10 people (10%) – taking paracetamol can help

 - Women may stop having periods (amenorrhoea) but this may be temporary